amarkhel/test/README.md

 ## Shortcuts / non-production notes
 1. **No Docker image** - A production deployment would include a `Dockerfile` and container registry (ECR, Docker Hub, etc.) for reproducible, scalable deployments.
-2. **No caching** - every request makes two NWS API calls.
+2. **In-memory TTL caching only** - the service caches `/points` and forecast responses per process (default: points 6h, forecast 10m).
+A production deployment may use a distributed cache (for example Redis) if multiple instances need shared cache state.
-2. **No retry / back-off / rate-limiting / circut breakers** - A production service would add exponential back-off with jitter.
+3. **No retry / back-off / rate-limiting / circuit breakers** - A production service would add exponential back-off with jitter.
-3. **"Today" fallback** - after ~6 PM the NWS removes the "Today" period and the first period becomes "Tonight".
+4. **"Today" fallback** - after ~6 PM the NWS removes the "Today" period and the first period becomes "Tonight".
 The server falls back to the first available period rather than returning an error.
-4. **Fahrenheit only** - NWS always returns °F for US locations, so this is fine for the stated use case.
+5. **Fahrenheit only** - NWS always returns °F for US locations, so this is fine for the stated use case.
 Celsius conversion is not implemented.
-5. **No sophisticated coordinate validation** - A production service would return HTTP 400 for non-US coordinates (outside NWS coverage).
+6. **No sophisticated coordinate validation** - A production service would return HTTP 400 for non-US coordinates (outside NWS coverage).
-6. **No Docker image** - A production deployment would include a `Dockerfile` and container registry (ECR, Docker Hub, etc.) for reproducible, scalable deployments.